nuuxcode/AirBnB_Clone_v2_Debugging/README.md

 ## Task 8 Automation

-Notably, when you run the script for task 8, it automatically calls scripts for tasks 6 and 7.
+When you run the script for task 8, it automatically calls scripts for tasks 6 and 7.
 This is because creating a place in task 8 requires both a user ID and a city ID, which are obtained from tasks 6 and 7.

 ## Task 10 Note